Doubt: A Parable: Productions

 The play was staged in the Philippines in 2006 by Atlantis Productions.
 This production starred Cherie Gil as Sister Aloysius and played at the Carlos P. Romulo Theater at the RCBC Plaza in June 2006.

-The play premiered in Britain at the Tricycle Theatre.
+The play premiered in the UK at London's Kiln Theatre (known then as Tricycle Theatre).
 Directed by Nicolas Kent, it starred Dearbhla Molloy as Sister Aloysius, Nikki Amuka-Bird as Mrs Muller, Padraic Delaney as Father Flynn and Marcella Plunkett as Sister James.
 The production ran from November 22, 2007, to January 12, 2008.

 The play was directed by Roman Polanski during its run at the Théâtre Hébertot in Paris in late 2006.
 In April 2007, it was staged in Warsaw, Poland, by producer Gene Gutowski, at Polonia Theatre.

 A production directed by Mel Hooley with Zimbabwean actors Kevin Hanssen and Anne Fischer was staged at Dorchester Arts in Dorset from August 19–21, 2010, supported by the British Council.

 A production opened in Sydney, Australia, at the Old Fitzroy Theatre on May 12, 2017.
 The cast, Belinda Giblin (Sister Aloysius), Matilda Ridgway (Sister James), Damian de Montemas (Father Flynn) and Charmaine Bingwa (Mrs Muller), was directed by Dino Dimitriadis.

+On June 1, 2023, the Roundabout Theatre Company announced that the play would receive its first Broadway revival at the Todd Haimes Theatre as part of its 2023–2024 season, starring Tyne Daly as Sister Aloysius and Liev Schreiber as Father Flynn.
+However, the first preview was cancelled, and on February 6, 2024, it was announced that Daly had to exit the production due to hospitalization.
+Isabel Keating, Daly's understudy, took over the role until February 11, 2024, with Amy Ryan assuming the role full time on February 13, 2024.